victoria-uriostegui/Pairs-Trading-Repo-ED-VU-Fall-24-/README.md

 - **Stats Model API**: is a Python module that provides classes and functions for the estimation of many different statistical models, conducting statistical tests, and statistical data exploration
 - **Yahoo Finance API**: is a free tool that allows developers to access and retrieve real-time and historical financial data from Yahoo Finance

+## Poster for Cal State Univeristy, Fullerton first Computer Science showcase on April 8th, 2024 💻🐘
+We were honrored to be selected to present and complete in the first Computer Science Showcase at CSUF!
+Out poster contains many insights into our logic, methods, and conclusions.
+Feel free to peak!